pabloelt/pabloelt.github.io/content/project/project8/index.md

 <text style='color: #BBDEFC; font-weight: normal;'>Task 1.
 Recommendation system</text>

-In the fifth sprint week, we have received the last email from the Marketing Director asking for a basic recommendation system based on the historical purchase of each of the stores.
+In the fifth sprint week, we received the final email from the Marketing Director, requesting a basic recommendation system based on each store's historical purchases.
+While more powerful tools like Python or R are available for this purpose, it’s still possible to achieve meaningful results using SQL.

 {{< figure src="/project8/sw5_task1.png" title="Sprint Week 5.
 Task 1." >}}